 WHAT IS PELVIC ORGAN PROLAPSE (POP)?

 Before we begin, it is worth noting that although we have the same “parts” and they are in similar places, the shape, size and composition can be quite different.
 Even the origin and insertion of muscle and connective tissue can vary from person to person.
 If you stand ten women next to each other and look at the differences in body shape and size, you can begin to understand that what lies beneath the skin is also different in shape and size.
 These differences are hard to account for when establishing “normal”.
+It is also worth nothing that pelvic organ prolapse is common with one in every two women having some degree of prolapse.

 POP IN NUMBERS